FarukErat/benchmark_redis_postgres/README.md

 - **Score**: Average time taken per operation.
 - **Error**: Statistical error margin of the score.

-The results demonstrate that data retrieval from Redis (`benchmarkRedis`) is significantly faster than from PostgreSQL (`benchmarkPostgres`) under the tested conditions.
+The results demonstrate that data retrieval from Redis (`benchmarkRedis`) is slightly faster than from PostgreSQL (`benchmarkPostgres`) under the tested conditions.

 ## How to Run the Benchmarks